SowjanyaDeva/Sowjanya_Flightdelay_Prediction/Docs/final_proposal.md

 ## What questions do you have in mind and would like to answer?

 - When is the best day of the week to fly to minimise delays?
--Most Popular Destination with Average Arrival Delays?
+- Most Popular Destination with Average Arrival Delays?
--Is there a better day to travel?
+- Is there a better day to travel?
--Total Minutes Delayed by Airline?
+- Total Minutes Delayed by Airline?

 ## Where do you get the data to analyze and help answer your questions?